nttcom/terraform-provider-ecl/website/docs/r/network_port_v2.html.markdown

 * `no_fixed_ip` - (Optional - Conflicts with `fixed_ip`) Create a port with no fixed
     IP address.
 This will also remove any fixed IPs previously set on a port. `true` is the only valid value for this argument.

+* `security_groups` - (Optional) A list of security group IDs to apply to the port.
+    Changing this updates the security groups of an existing port.
+To remove all security groups, explicitly set this to an empty list: `security_groups = []`.
+    Note: The API automatically assigns a default security group named "permit-any" when no security groups are specified, but Terraform treats this as an empty list.

 * `segmentation_id` - (Optional) The segmentation ID used for this port.
     User can specify this value only in case segmentation type is "vlan".